Media development organisations

 Within the Ministry of Culture and Islamic Guidance there is a department supporting foreign journalists and correspondents.
 Its website offers an interesting Media Guide.

 BBC Media Action used to work in media and communication in Iran, through training and long-term mentoring.
-At the moment it is no longer operative in the country and Nazanin Zaghari-Ratcliffe, a dual British and Iranian citizen, is currently in jail in Tehran because of her previous work with the organisation.
+At the moment it is no longer operative in the country and Nazanin Zaghari-Ratcliffe, a dual British and Iranian citizen, is currently in jail in Tehran because of her previous work with the organization.
 She has been sentenced to five years in prison for allegedly plotting against the Iranian government.

-Besides her previous job with BBC Media Action, Nazanin Zaghari-Ratcliffe was arrested also because at the time of her trip to visit her family in Iran she was employed by the Thomson Reuters Foundation, which implements initiatives ranging from the creation of sustainable, independent news platforms to a wide range of skills and editorial programmes.
+Besides her previous job with BBC Media Action, Nazanin Zaghari-Ratcliffe was arrested also because at the time of her trip to visit her family in Iran she was employed by the Thomson Reuters Foundation, which implements initiatives ranging from the creation of sustainable, independent news platforms to a wide range of skills and editorial programs.
 It funds the Reuters Institute for the Study of Journalism at Oxford University, a global research centre producing the indispensable Digital News Report and publications on the current and future trends in journalism.
 Amongst its activities are training with Reuters journalists in order to produce real stories, project grants for specific investigations and cross-border collaborations, mentoring by Reuters veterans to give stories global resonance, providing global channels to bring the best journalism to the widest possible audience, financing fellowship in order to broaden horizons through research and exchanges.